 The Desk.com PagerDuty App allows you to trigger incidents within PagerDuty.
 This allows you to send notifications to your team even if it’s after hours.
 The PagerDuty system allows you to define how and when members of your team should be notified.
 If you are having trouble completing the installation, please contact us.

 Please note that if you’d like to 1) auto-resolve incidents in PagerDuty when a Desk.com ticket is closed 2) display the content of tickets in PagerDuty incidents or 3) push tickets with specific conditions to different escalation policy in PagerDuty, you will need to create a generic email integration.
 Instructions on the email integration can be found at the bottom of this integration guide.

 A Desk.com App Account is the name you’ll use to refer to this Custom Account when you use it in Actions and Rules (Steps 3 & 4 below).
-You’ll need to set a name for this account, select PagerDuty Token Auth as the Authentication Method and add the Service API key from your existing PagerDuty Account (See step 4 above).
+You’ll need to set a name for this account, select PagerDuty Token Auth as the Authentication Method and add the Integration key from your existing PagerDuty Account (See step 4 above).
 Click on the Create button once you’re done filling out the form.

 Business rules in Desk.com allow you to act without Agent intervention when certain conditions occur at Events specified for a case.Here’s an example rule, run on a “Case Updated” event: